ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 ### Adding our Bokeh elements to a layout

-A useful feature in Bokeh is the ability to create [layouts](https://docs.bokeh.org/en/latest/docs/user_guide/basic/layouts.html), consisting of a grid of components (plots and widgets), making it easier to arrange and size the visualizations in your window.
+A useful feature in Bokeh is the ability to create [layouts](https://docs.bokeh.org/en/latest/docs/user_guide/basic/layouts.html), consisting of a grid of components (plots and widgets), making it easier to arrange and size the visualisations in your window.
 We can set the `sizing_mode`, determining how the dimensions of the plot change with the size of the window.

 To create a layout with our plot and two widgets: